Individual travel grant rules and guidelines

 It is imperative that you follow all instructions in the award letter in order to be reimbursed.
-Your My ASU Trip Request must be approved prior to departure.
-Keep all original receipts for travel and lodging, including conference program documentation if staying at a conference hotel whose rate is higher than the lodging per diem (seeStep 2 above).
+Your My ASU Trip Request, which you will create after being approved for funding, must be approved prior to departure.
+Keep all original receipts for travel and lodging, including conference program documentation if staying at a conference hotel whose rate is higher than the lodging per diem.
 Hotel receipts must be itemized.
 If you are sharing a room, you will need proof of hotel occupancy/proof of payment for your share of the hotel bill.
 Also keep a copy of any event registration forms or other proof of registration payment.

 2.)
 TESTIMONIAL REQUIREMENT:

 In addition to abiding by all program guidelines and requirements, grant recipients must agree to provide a brief written statement or sound bite describing how the travel grant contributed to their academic/professional development, for use on the GPSA website and promotional materials.
 Pictures can also be submitted, but not in lieu of the written or recorded statement.
 This should be submitted via the Supplementary Documents section of ZoomGrants.
 You can upload this report as an attachment directly on the ZoomGrants website.
 You will need to log-in after you are awarded funding and upload this as an attachment.